umangrawat/FTLE/README.md

-# FTLE
+# FTLE <br />
-Time Dependent FTLE: TD/src //
+TD/src : Time Dependent FTLE from a velocity data <br />
-Ridgeline extraction: RidgeLine
+RidgeLine: Ridgeline extraction from 2D fields <br />
-Color Mapping Interactive Tool: ColorMap
+ColorMap: Color Mapping Interactive Tool to do a backward trace of flowmap of a cell <br />